csgoh/processpiper/README.md

 * Gateway: Inclusive, Exclusive, Parallel

 Any ideas or suggestions, please send it to me via [GitHub Discussions](https://github.com/csgoh/processmapper/discussions).

+Initially, ProcessPiper was named "ProcessMapper"; however, it was rebranded as ProcessPiper to prevent infringement of a trademarked name.

 You can see the sample code and output for design concept below.